SimpleMobileTools/Simple-Calculator/README.md

 </div>

 <br>
-It contains a couple UI and unit tests, they can be ran with the following instructions.
+It contains a couple of UI and unit tests, they can be run with the following instructions.

 <h3>Running Espresso UI tests</h3>
 <p>1.
 Run -> Edit Configurations</p>